One of the most frequently asked questions we field here at Packetlabs is, "How does cybersecurity improve my bottom line?"

-As businesses around the world transition to calling the digital space home, they are also potentially exposing themselves to cyber security threats around every corner.
-According to Telstra's recent Cyber Security report, 59% of Asian organizations experienced a business-interrupting security breach at least once a month.
-By the sheer magnitude of these types of threats and the serious consequences they carry– what are the steps business should take to protect themselves, and does it really affect the bottom line?
+As businesses worldwide transition to calling the digital space home, they potentially expose themselves to cybersecurity threats around every corner.
+According to Telstra's cybersecurity report on the subject, 59% of organizations are experiencing business-interrupting security breaches at least once a month.

 Avoiding a potential PR crisis.
-Online vulnerabilities and compromised data are regular guests to the 24-hour news cycle.
-By investing in cyber security, developing security policies and incident recovery plans you are protecting your business from a potential crisis.
+Online vulnerabilities and compromised data are regular guests on the 24-hour news cycle.
+By investing in cybersecurity, developing security policies, and implementing incident recovery plans you are protecting your business from a potential crisis

-Encouraging your business to be forward thinking, adaptable and up to date with the best practices in online security.
-This will include on-going cycles of maintenance and configuration changes as weaknesses and vulnerabilities in your systems are discovered as well as regular security audits, policy revisions and training.
+Encouraging your business to be forward-thinking, adaptable, and up-to-date with the best practices in online security.
+This will include ongoing maintenance and configuration changes as weaknesses and vulnerabilities in your systems are discovered as well as regular security audits, policy revisions and training

-Penetration testing is essentially a simulated cyber-attack.
-This type of test provides a hacker’s perspective of the security of your network and information systems.
-Penetration testing is recommended for organizations that manage or outsource IT infrastructure and a critical business function would be impacted if the confidentiality, integrity, or availability is compromised.
+Penetration testing is essentially a simulated cyberattack.
+This type of test provides a hacker’s perspective on the security of your network and information systems.
+Penetration testing is recommended for organizations that manage or outsource IT infrastructure and a critical business function would be impacted if the confidentiality, integrity, or availability is compromised

 Objective-based penetration testing is focused on finding the weakest link in your security architecture to ensure your most sensitive information remains protected.
 This is best for organizations that handle sensitive information, have intellectual property or trade secrets that need to be protected at all costs

 Security consulting including vulnerability management, cybersecurity assessments, and other deliverables to assess and maintain the security within your organization’s environment.
 This service is recommended for organizations that have ongoing security requirements that go beyond the capability or availability of on-staff resources